River Derwent (Tasmania): Geography

 At points in its lower reaches the river is nearly 3 km wide, and as such is the widest river in Tasmania.

 The Derwent estuary contains dozens of white sandy beaches, many of which are staples of local activity within Hobart suburbs and include Bellerive Beach, Blackmans Bay Beach, Howrah Beach, Nutgrove Beach, Lords Beach, Long Beach, Taroona Beach, Hinsby Beach, Kingston Beach and Windermere Beach.

 Hydro schemes

-Until the construction of several hydro-electric dams between 1934 and 1968, the river was prone to flooding.
-Now there are more than twenty dams and reservoirs used for the generation of hydro-electricity on the Derwent and its tributaries, including the Clyde, Dee, Jordan, Nive, Ouse, Plenty and Styx rivers.
+Until the construction of several dams between 1934 and 1968, the river was prone to flooding.
+Now there are more than twenty dams and reservoirs used for the generation of hydroelectricity on the Derwent and its tributaries, including the Clyde, Dee, Jordan, Nive, Ouse, Plenty and Styx rivers.
 Seven lakes have been formed by damming the Derwent and the Nive rivers for hydroelectric purposes and include the Meadowbank, Cluny, Repulse, Catagunya, Wayatinah, Liapootah and King William lakes or lagoons.

 River health

 The Upper Derwent is affected by agricultural run-off, particularly from land clearing and forestry.
 The Lower Derwent suffers from high levels of toxic heavy metal contamination in sediments.
 The Tasmanian Government-backed Derwent Estuary Program has commented that the levels of mercury, lead, zinc and cadmium in the river exceed national guidelines.
 In 2015 the program recommended against consuming shellfish and cautioned against consuming fish in general.
 Nutrient levels in the Derwent between 2010 and 2015 increased in the upper estuary (between Bridgewater and New Norfolk) where there had been algal blooms.